Research output per year

 Richard works in the growing field of digital development, researching ICT4D - information and communication technologies for development.
 This analyses the relation between digital (Internet, platforms, data, mobile, etc) and key socio-economic development processes (poverty alleviation, economic growth, social justice, environmental sustainability).

-Richard directs the Centre for Digital Development, the largest academic group dedicated to research on digital and development.
+Richard directs the Centre for Digital Development (CDD), the largest academic group dedicated to research on digital and development.
 The Centre's research outputs can be found in two edited working paper series; one on "Digital Development", one on "iGovernment", and the ICT4D blog.

 Richard's research interests include:

-Richard undertook the original benchmark study of the Indian software industry.
-He subsequently developed the Software Export Success Model, and analysed the software sector using models of competitive advantage.
-Subsequent work analysed the emerging mass of digital enterprise including "impact sourcing" and inclusive digital innovation.
-Emerging from the "Development Implications of Digital Economies" research network, current work centres on the role of digital enterprise and digital labour in challenging inequality, including the Fairwork Foundation that promotes decent gig work.
+Emerging from the "Development Implications of Digital Economies" research network, recent work has centred on the role of digital enterprise and digital labour in challenging inequality, including participation in the Fairwork project that promotes decent gig work.
 Outputs on digital labour platforms include foundational papers on the principles of decent gig work, on platforms as socio-technical transitions, and on institutional voids.
+Current work includes a focus on the economic opportunities of AI in the global South.

 This covers the relation of ICTs to climate change and resilience, and the widely-used "design-reality gap" model that measures sustainability of ICT4D projects.
-Current interests relate to the intersection of digital and resilience.
+Current interests relate to the intersection of digital and resilience and the intersection of digital and sustainability in upland / mountain regions.

 Including the first textbook on “Information and Communication Technology for Development”; journal special issues on ICT4D theory and on critical realism and ICT4D; and work on the role of actor-network theory in development and on institutional logics.
 It also includes field-shaping work on ICT4D priorities in research and policy/practice, and on the emergence of digital development and "ICT4D 3.0".

-Richard has supervised twenty-three PhD students and 160 Masters students to successful completion of their research dissertations.
+Richard has supervised twenty-seven PhD students and 170 Masters students to successful completion of their research dissertations.

-He is currently supervising six PhD/DBA students on topics including digital water innovations, ICT4D champions, big data, platforms in development, and digital fabrication.
+He is currently supervising four PhD students on topics including platforms in urban development, advantageous digital incorporation, urban data justice, and the "grey" digital divide.

-Future PhD applications are welcome: see "Opportunities" tab for topic priorities.
+Future PhD applications are welcome: see "Opportunities" text below for topic priorities.
 Further details on PhD application can be found at the GDI web site.

 Richard is Director for the world's first Masters programme in Digital Development.
 This seeks to create "digital development champions" who combine technical competencies in digital information systems and project management with an understanding of development context and practice.
 The programme typically includes overseas fieldwork and the possibility for international internships.